Biden and Modi are looking to tighten US-India ties as concerns over China rise

 The White House has sought to play down Biden and Modi 's differences over Russia's war in Ukraine.
 India abstained from voting on U.N. resolutions condemning Russia and refused to join the global coalition against Russia.
 Since the start of the war, the Modi government has dramatically increased its purchase of Russian oil.

-Biden's effort to pull India closer has been shadowed by concerns from activists and some American lawmakers about India's human rights record on Modi's watch.
+Biden's effort to pull India closer has been shadowed by concerns from activists and some American lawmakers about India's human rights record under Modi.

 India also ranks 161st out of 180 countries in this year's Press Freedom Index published by Reporters Without Borders.

-Madhani reported from Washington.
-AP writer Chris Megerian in Jakarta, Indonesia, and Ashok Sharma in New Delhi contributed reporting.
+Associated Press writer Chris Megerian in Jakarta, Indonesia, and Ashok Sharma in New Delhi contributed to this report.